4GeeksAcademy/excuseGenerator-pmvroque15/README.md

 ## Before you begin

-Install the packages by typing: `npm install`.
+aInstall the packages by typing: `npm install`.

 ### How do I run my website to see live changes?